ultraq/react-icu-message-formatter/README.md

 Wrap your application in the `<MessageFormatterProvider>` component.
 This will provide the message formatter context required by the other components in this library.
-Then, anywhere in your application that has this context, use the `<FormattedMessage>` component to format strings from the configured message bundle, passing any placeholder data to it for the desired output.
+Then, anywhere in your application, use the `<FormattedMessage>` component to format strings from the configured message bundle, passing any placeholder data to it for the desired output.

 Taking the plain JS example from the ICU Message Formatter readme, turning that into React would look something like this: